 Comcast Voice or Triple Play Customers:

-You will need a cable modem called an EMTA modem.
+You will need a cable modem called an EMTA or telephony modem.
 Not all Comcast regions let you buy your own EMTA modem.
-In some regions, you can buy them only from Best Buy.
-There will be a Comcast/Xfinity kiosk in the Best Buy store.
-For other regions, call your local Comcast service center and check if they allow customer owned EMTA modems.
-If so, the following ones can be bought from Amazon (these links take you to Amazon):
+Call your local Comcast service center and check if they allow customer owned EMTA modems or check the Comcast Approved Cable Modem List and enter your zip code and select "Voice/Telephone enabled" on the lower left.
+If so, the following can be bought from Amazon (these links takes you to Amazon):

 Another option is get rid of Comcast Voice and sign up with a voice over IP (VoIP) company such as Callcentric.
-For $3.45 per month plus 1.5 cents per minute (other pricing plans available), you can use your current phone number, get free voice mail, caller id, forward your messages to your email, message text alerts, block and forward certain calls, 911 service; all the features of Comcast Voice
+For $3.45 per month plus 1.5 cents per minute (other pricing plans available), you can use your current phone number, get free voice mail, caller id, forward your messages to your email, automatic spam / telemarketing call blocking, message text alerts, block and forward certain calls, 911 service; all the features of Comcast Voice

 plus many more.
 Quality is as good as Comcast's.
 If you don't use your home phone much anymore, this is a great option.
 Now, you could buy your own modem and save even more per month.
 We've been using Callcentric for almost 5 years now and absolutely love it.